Skip to content

 Getting Started

-This guide walks you through installing dnsweaver and setting up your first DNS provider.
+This guide walks you through installing dnsweaver and setting up your first DNS provider on Docker or Kubernetes.

 Prerequisites